imatix/gsl/README.md

     global.foo = root

-assigns the XML structure referred to by the scope 'root` to the attribute 'foo` of the scope 'global'.
+assigns the XML structure referred to by the scope `root` to the attribute `foo` of the scope `global`.
 Recall that the underlying data of this scope is a symbol table whose attributes can hold structured data.

 **Attributes**

-Attributes are referenced by the use of the period ('.')
-For instance to display the value of the attribute 'name` of the XML structure referred to my the scope 'root` you could use:
+Attributes are referenced by the use of the period (`.`)  For instance to display the value of the attribute `name` of the XML structure referred to my the scope `root` you could use:

     echo root.name

 **Implicit Scope Referencing**

-If, instead of explicitly specifying the scope 'root` in the above example, you used:
+If, instead of explicitly specifying the scope `root` in the above example, you used:

     echo name

-GSL would search stacked scopes, from the innermost to the outermost, for one that defines the attribute 'name'.
-Assuming the scope 'root` does not define an attribute 'name` but the scope 'global` does (we understand that neither the scope 'gsl` nor the scope 'class` defines an attribute 'name'), this code would output the value of the attribute 'name` of the scope 'global'.
+GSL would search stacked scopes, from the innermost to the outermost, for one that defines the attribute `name`.
+Assuming the scope `root` does not define an attribute `name` but the scope `global` does (we understand that neither the scope `gsl` nor the scope `class` defines an attribute `name`), this code would output the value of the attribute `name` of the scope `global`.

 This form of GSL is useful for two reasons.
 Firstly it makes for shorter and easier-to-read code, when the location of the attribute is not in question.
-Secondly it allows the value to be 'inherited` from outer to inner scopes.
+Secondly it allows the value to be inherited from outer to inner scopes.

-Notice that the above example contains some ambiguity: does 'name` refer to an attribute 'name` or a scope 'name'?
+Notice that the above example contains some ambiguity: does `name` refer to an attribute `name` or a scope `name'?
 GSL searches first scopes then attributes within scopes to find a match.
 If you wish to match only an attribute then use the alternative form:

     echo .name

 **Structure Flattening**

-What if, in the above example, the scope 'global` defined an attribute 'name`, but this attribute were not a scalar value but an XML structure.
-Since the instruction 'echo` can only deal with scalar values, it requests a 'flattened` value of the structure.
+What if, in the above example, the scope `global` defined an attribute `name`, but this attribute were not a scalar value but an XML structure.
+Since the instruction `echo` can only deal with scalar values, it requests a flattened value of the structure.
 The meaning of a flattened value depends on the structure in question; for an XML item it refers to the value of the item.

 Look at the example: